 Yesterday, Melvin Lammerts wrote an article on the account creation with elevated privileges vulnerability in Joomla! < 3.6.4.
 And included a PoC exploit.
 This Joomla! vulnerability makes it easy for an attacker to create an user account, even when user registration is turned off.
 Yikes!

 The Joomla security team have just released a new version of Joomla to patch a critical remote command execution vulnerability that affects all versions from 1.5 to 3.4.
 This is a serious vulnerability that can be easily exploited and is already in the wild.

 Joomla websites using the Googlemaps plugin for Joomla are actively abused as open proxy for launching Denial-of-Service (DoS) attacks.
 Even though the Googlemaps plugin vulnerability

 plugin_googlemap2_proxy.php was released over one and a half (1,5) years ago, I still see these DoS-attacks happening on a regular basis…

 Joomla! performance tuning on Windows Server IIS: learn how to improve & speed up Joomla! with these 8 simple and important tips.
 Add caching, gzip compression, set your sessions & optimize MySQL database functions… Provide your visitors with a blazing fast Joomla! website!

-How to resolve Joomla HTTP 500 error after updates?
-Over the last week we, at Vevida, received quite a lot problem reports by customers who updated Joomla to Joomla version 3.2.0.
+How to resolve Joomla!
+HTTP 500 error after updates?
+Over the last week we, at Vevida, received quite a lot problem reports by customers who updated Joomla! to version 3.2.0.
 After logging on to their administrator back-end, they received an HTTP 500.0 error with error code

 Web monitory and malware clean up company Sucuri writes about (massive) Joomla Media Manager attacks in the wild.
 The recent discovered and patched vulnerability in Joomla’s Media Manager is actively exploited.